Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 TGV Lyria links France to Switzerland and can travel at a maximum speed of 200 mph (320 km/h).
 Resulting from the collaboration between SNCF and SBB, TGV Lyria has three comfort classes on all trains.
 Standard (equivalent to the Second Class TGV, with comfortable seats), Standard 1ère (with more legroom and access to the SNCF show Grand Voyageur at the Gare de Lyon in Paris) and Business 1ère (available all week except Saturday, on some lines only).

-Compare the different travel classes offered by TGV INOUI, Eurocity, Intercity and WESTbahn when travelling from Bregenz to Marseille.
+Compare the different travel classes offered by TGV INOUI, Eurocity, Intercity and Westbahn when travelling from Bregenz to Marseille.

 Discover more about the onboard services offered on trains from Bregenz to Marseille.